-about your sexual orientation, sexual behavior, and gender identity.
+about your sexual orientation and sexual behavior.
 It not only helps your provider to ensure you receive access to the care you need most, but it also helps you!

 Each person's needs will differ, but some health issues to discuss with your provider include: